Introduction: Motion Detection Alarm System

 - Screen and keyboard for the Pi

 - Windows or MAC computer with JDK

-- Reactive Blocks, an Eclipse plugin, to program the application.
+- Note!
+Reactive Blocks is no longer available for download.
+You will need Reactive Blocks, an Eclipse plugin, to program the application.

 This alarm application is one of several modifiable example systems that are accessible after you install Reactive Blocks.
 The application is made ready to run out of the box and you won´t need any Java programming skills to complete the tutorial.
 To make your own Reactive Blocks applications and building blocks, you need to be a proficient Java programmer.
 When building more complex applications with several sensors and actuators, Reactive Blocks makes it easy to get the logic and the data flow right.
 Reactive Blocks is free for open source projects.